Bariatric Surgery Process Step By Step

 During the initial consultation with your surgeon you will have the opportunity to ask questions and discuss available surgical options.
 Based on your previous history and reported symptoms, your surgeon will recommend further testing in order to find the best surgical option for you.

-After the surgical consultation, our office will verify with your insurance company your benefits and requirements for bariatric surgery as mandated by your insurance plan.
-Within a week after consultation, our insurance specialist will call you to advise on what must be completed in order to obtain coverage for bariatric surgery.
+After the surgical consultation, our office will verify with your insurance company your benefits and requirements for bariatric surgery in Maryland as mandated by your insurance plan.
+Our specialized insurance specialist will call you to advise on what must be completed in order to obtain coverage for bariatric surgery.
 This same specialist will be coordinating further collection of documents for approval before surgery.

 Consultation by our bariatric dietician should be scheduled after your initial surgical consultation.
-The dietician will determine the extent of education you will need prior to surgery.
+The dietician will provide the required education needed prior to surgery.
 This education varies between primary bariatric surgery patients and those who are seeking revision bariatric surgery.

 Group Support Meetings: